 Paul Elder “Postage Stamps”

 Pick up a book that was sold at Paul Elder’s bookshop, and open to the inside back cover.
 Quite often, in the lower-left corner, you will find—for want of a better term—a “postage stamp.”
-The size of an actual postage stamp and moistened in the same manner, they were affixed to many if not most of the books sold in the shop: not just Elder’s own publications, but all the other books too.
-They were probably affixed by the cashier at the till while wrapping up the book.
+The size of an actual postage stamp and moistened in the same manner, they were affixed to all books sold in the shop, not just Elder’s own publications.
+The practice seems to have been far from universal, though, because it’s common to find Elders without stamps in the back.
+The stamps were probably affixed by the salesman while wrapping up the book.

-Elder and Shepard began using the tomoye design in 1900, principally on the title pages of their publications.
+In any case, the seahorse-on-arrow era did not last very long.
+Elder and Shepard switched to the tomoye design in February 1900, principally on the title pages of their books and Impressions magazine.
 The earliest known example of the first tomoye stamp (B) is from 1901.

-Stamp E, featuring a tomoye surrounded by delicate tracery, had the longest lifespan; it has been seen as early as 1911, and as late as 1946.
+Stamp F, featuring a tomoye surrounded by delicate tracery, had the longest lifespan; it has been seen as early as 1911 and as late as 1946.

 By the 1950s, much had changed.
 Paul Sr. died in 1948, and Paul Jr. moved the bookstore to the corner of Sutter & Stockton.
-The company now used self-adhesive stickers (F) with a decidedly modern look to match the decidedly modern store.
+The company now used self-adhesive stickers (G) with a decidedly modern look to match the decidedly modern store.

 Animal Analogues